josiasbeem/latex-vorlagen/README.md

 # LaTeX Templates

-Just my awesome LaTeX templates.
+Feel free to use my awesome LaTeX templates :)